-For panicle classification, we excluded intermediate panicle shapes due to their ambiguous characteristics, which are challenging to differentiate even through visual scoring (Craine et al., 2023).
+For panicle classification, we excluded intermediate panicle shapes because of their ambiguous characteristics, which are challenging to differentiate even through visual scoring (Craine et al., 2023).
 According to quinoa descriptors, there are three main types of quinoa panicles: amarantiform, intermediate, and glomerulate (Bioversity International et al., 2013).
-This study represents the first attempt to analyze quinoa panicles using a high-throughput phenotyping pipeline.
-The study was primarily conducted on a recombinant inbred line (RIL) population at the F6 to F10 generations, where the trait exhibits high homozygosity, and the diversity in panicle shape is largely fixed.
+This study represents the first attempt to analyze quinoa panicles via a high-throughput phenotyping pipeline.
+The study was primarily conducted on a recombinant inbred line (RIL) population at the F6 to F10 generations, where the trait exhibited high homozygosity, and the diversity in panicle shape was largely fixed.
 Initially, all three panicle shapes were included in the analysis.
-However, due to the low frequency of intermediate panicles and the challenges in accurately distinguishing this class from the two primary shapes, it was excluded from the final analysis.
+However, owing to the low frequency of intermediate panicles and the challenges in accurately distinguishing this class from the two primary shapes, it was excluded from the final analysis.
 Future studies could focus on optimizing methods to include the intermediate panicle shape, either by employing a more diverse panel or by developing new populations that capture greater variation in panicle shapes.
-From a breeding perspective, selection of amarantiform panicles has practical implications, as their open structure promotes increased airflow throughout the quinoa inflorescence, potentially reducing the incidence of pests and diseases.
+From a breeding perspective, the selection of amarantiform panicles has practical implications, as their open structure promotes increased airflow throughout the quinoa inflorescence, potentially reducing the incidence of pests and diseases.
 The integration of panicle shape as a selection criterion in breeding programs could contribute to the development of an improved panicle ideotype for quinoa, enhancing both productivity and resilience.

 The pipeline developed in this study represents a significant advancement in efficiency, scalability, and robustness, making it an ideal tool for large-scale phenotyping in quinoa breeding programs.
-In contrast to conventional tools like ImageJ, which require extensive manual effort, this pipeline automates both segmentation and classification processes.
+In contrast to conventional tools such as ImageJ, which require extensive manual effort, this pipeline automates both segmentation and classification processes.
 This automation drastically reduces the time required for image analysis, enabling the efficient processing of thousands of images, a critical capability for modern breeding programs.
 The pipeline’s robustness is enhanced by the integration of data augmentation techniques during training, including random flips, brightness adjustments, and rotations.
 These augmentations improve the model’s ability to handle variations in lighting, background, and orientation, thereby minimizing the need for extensive preprocessing when applied to new datasets.
-Although the deep-learning approach necessitates an initial investment in time and computational resources for model training, this is a one-time effort.
+Although the deep learning approach requires an initial investment in time and computational resources for model training, this is a one-time effort.
 Once the model is trained, it can process new images rapidly and consistently without requiring further manual adjustments.
 This capability addresses the scalability challenges often faced in breeding programs and ensures uniform and reliable analysis across large datasets, paving the way for more efficient and precise genetic and phenotypic studies.

-Quantitative-genetic analysis of multi-location trials
+Quantitative genetic analysis of multilocation trials

-The primary objective of our pipeline was to enable high-quality phenotyping of quinoa panicles, providing reliable data for the estimation of quantitative-genetic parameters, such as variance components and heritability.
+The primary objective of our pipeline was to enable high-quality phenotyping of quinoa panicles, providing reliable data for the estimation of quantitative genetic parameters, such as variance components and heritability.
 These parameters are essential for understanding the genetic basis of traits and predicting responses to selection in breeding programs (Visscher et al., 2008).